 Mobile Gaming Explained

-If you’re not familiar with mobile games, you will be soon because this is the next big area of growth expected in the billion dollar gaming market.
+If you’re not familiar with mobile games, you will be soon because this is the next big area of growth expected in the billion-dollar gaming market.
 A mobile game is a computer software game played on a mobile phone.
-Mobile games are usually downloaded via the mobile operator’s network, but in some cases games are also loaded into the mobile handsets when purchased, or via infrared connection, Bluetooth or memory card.
-Mobile games are developed using technologies such as DoCoMo’s DoJa, Sun’s J2ME, Qualcomm’s BREW (Binary Runtime for Wireless) or Infusio’s ExEn (Execution Environment).
+Mobile games are usually downloaded via the mobile operator’s network, but in some cases, games are also loaded into the mobile handsets when purchased or via infrared connection, Bluetooth, or memory card.
+Mobile games are developed using technologies such as DoCoMo’s DoJa, Sun’s J2ME, Qualcomm’s BREW (Binary Runtime for Wireless), or Infusio’s ExEn (Execution Environment).
 Other platforms are also available, but not as common.

 Because of this extra security and compatibility, it is usually a quite simple process to write and distribute Java mobile applications, including games, to a wide range of phones.
-Usually all that is needed is a freely available Java Development Kit for creating Java software itself, the accompanying Java ME tools (known as the Java Wireless Toolkit) for packaging and testing mobile software, and space on a web server (web site) to host the resulting application once it is ready for public release.
+Usually, all that is needed is a freely available Java Development Kit for creating Java software itself, the accompanying Java ME tools (known as the Java Wireless Toolkit) for packaging and testing mobile software, and space on a web server (website) to host the resulting application once it is ready for public release.

-Mobile games tend to be small in scope and often rely on good gameplay over flashy graphics, due to the lack of processing power of the client devices.
+Mobile games tend to be small in scope and often rely on good gameplay over flashy graphics due to the lack of processing power of the client devices.
 One major problem for developers and publishers of mobile games is describing a game in such detail that it gives the customer enough information to make a purchasing decision.
-Currently, mobile games are sold through network carriers and operators portals, meaning there are only a few lines of text and perhaps a screenshot of the game to entice the customer.
-There is a reliance on powerful brands and licences such as Tomb Raider or Colin McRae, a racing game.
-There is also the use of well-known and established play patterns, meaning game play mechanics that are instantly recognizable in games like Tetris, Space Invaders or Poker.
-Both these strategies are used to entice mobile gamers to purchase games for a fee when a limited amount of additonal information is provided by the wireless carrier, who typically acts as a third party hosting the game.
+Currently, mobile games are sold through network carriers and operators’ portals, meaning there are only a few lines of text and perhaps a screenshot of the game to entice the customer.